thatvirtualboy/thatvirtualboy.github.io/_posts/2020/2020-04-02-vsphere7-has-landed.markdown

 ---
 layout: post
-title:  “vSphere 7.0 has landed!
-Here's some things you need to know!"
+title:  vSphere 7.0 has landed!
+Here's some things you need to know!
 date:   2020-04-02
 tags:
 - vsphere